17 Best iPhone Apps for Identifying Plants

 10. Flora incognita

-Flora Incognita is an app that allows you to identify plants free and without advertisements.
-It was created by researchers from the Technical University of Ilmenau and the Max Planck Institute for Biogeochemistry Jena.
+Flora Incognita is an app that allows you to identify plants freely and without advertisements.
+Researchers from the Technical University of Ilmenau and the Max Planck Institute for Biogeochemistry Jena created it.

-The fact that the app is a component of a scientific study intended to advance nature conservation makes it free to use.
-It was also recognized as a UN Decade of Biodiversity official project.
+The app is free to use because it is a component of a scientific study intended to advance nature conservation.
+It was also recognized as an official UN Decade of Biodiversity project.
 The researchers guarantee that the app will be accurate over 90% of the time.

 11. Gardening Companion

-The Gardening Companion app has the option to identify some plants, but it is more of a planning tool than a plant identification app.
+The Gardening Companion app allows users to identify some plants, but it is more of a planning tool than a plant identification app.

 You can track the development of your garden and create alerts for gardening upkeep and maintenance using this free iPhone app.